 Lindsay Jackson, Pharm.D., MBA, BCACP

 Lindsay is an ambulatory clinical pharmacy specialist with Norton Infectious Diseases Institute.
-She graduated from the University of Kentucky with her Doctor of Pharmacy and Master of Business Administration degrees in 2019.
+She is from Florence, Kentucky and graduated from the University of Kentucky, Lexington, with Doctor of Pharmacy and Master of Business Administration degrees in 2019.
 She completed PGY1 and PGY2 ambulatory care residencies at Norton Healthcare.
-Serving both of Norton Healthcare’s ambulatory infectious diseases clinics, she focuses on patients with HIV or hepatitis C, and managing chronic conditions in patients with infectious diseases.
-Outside of pharmacy, she loves traveling, trying new restaurants and anything outdoors with friends and family.
+Serving the system’s ambulatory infectious diseases clinics, she focuses on patients with HIV, hepatitis C and other chronic infectious diseases conditions.
+Outside of pharmacy, she loves traveling, trying new restaurants, and anything outdoors with friends and family.

 Wes Johnson, Pharm.D., MPH

 Wes is a clinical pharmacy specialist in infectious diseases at Norton Audubon Hospital.
-He received his Doctor of Pharmacy and Master of Public Health degrees from the University of Kentucky in Lexington.
+Originally from Bowling Green, Kentucky, he received his Doctor of Pharmacy and Master of Public Health degrees from the University of Kentucky in Lexington.
 He completed his PGY1 and PGY2 in infectious diseases training at UK HealthCare.
 His areas of interest include antimicrobial resistance, clinical microbiology and stewardship in the emergency department.

 Alan Junkins, Ph.D., D(ABMM)

-Alan received his Bachelor of Science in microbiology at Louisiana State University, Baton Rouge, and then earned a doctorate at the University of Wisconsin-Madison.
-His area of research was on mechanisms of intestinal colonization by E. coli O157:H7.
+Alan received his Bachelor of Science in microbiology at Louisiana State University, Baton Rouge, in 1984, and then went to graduate school at the University of Wisconsin-Madison.
+His area of research was on mechanisms of intestinal colonization by Escherichia coli O157:H7, and he received his doctorate in 1991.
 Alan then spent 16 years teaching clinical microbiology to laboratory sciences students at the Medical University of South Carolina in Charleston and the University of Iowa in Iowa City.
 He went on to complete a two-year fellowship in medical and public health microbiology at the University of Iowa Hospitals & Clinics.
 He has been chief of microbiology at Norton Healthcare since 2009.
-Alan precepts a clinical microbiology rotation for the infectious diseases PGY2 resident.
+Alan is preceptor for a clinical microbiology rotation for the infectious diseases PGY2 resident.
 His main interests are appropriate use of laboratory tests and optimizing reporting of bacterial identification and susceptibility results.

 Sarah Moore, Pharm.D., BCIDP

 Sarah is a clinical pharmacy specialist in infectious diseases at Norton Audubon Hospital.
-She completed her doctorate in pharmacy at Butler University in Indianapolis, Indiana.
+She grew up in Iowa City, Iowa, and completed her doctorate in pharmacy at Butler University in Indianapolis, Indiana.
 She completed both PGY1 and PGY2 at Franciscan Health Indianapolis.
 Her areas of passion within infectious diseases pharmacy include pharmacokinetics/pharmacodynamics, stewardship, debating primary literature and clinical education.
 Outside the hospital, she loves hiking, baking and watching soccer.

 Matthew Song, Pharm.D., BCIDP

 Matthew has been a clinical pharmacy specialist in infectious diseases at Norton Healthcare since 2017.
 Additionally, he serves as co-lead for KASIC.
-Matthew received a bachelor’s degree in biomedical sciences from Auburn University, Alabama, in 2011 and a doctorate in pharmacy from Auburn University Harrison College of Pharmacy in 2015.
+Matthew was born and raised in Huntsville, Alabama.
+He received a bachelor’s degree in biomedical sciences from Auburn University in 2011 and a doctorate in pharmacy from Auburn University Harrison College of Pharmacy in 2015.
 He completed a PGY1 pharmacy residency at St. Joseph Hospital in Milwaukee, Wisconsin, and a PGY2 infectious diseases pharmacy residency at Norton Healthcare.
 Matthew serves as a preceptor to Norton Healthcare pharmacy residents, University of Kentucky pharmacy students and University of Kentucky Doctor of Nursing Practice students.
 His interests include antimicrobial stewardship, antimicrobial resistance and implementation science.
 Outside of work, he enjoys cooking, traveling, Auburn University sports, fantasy football and spending time with friends and family.

 Elena Swingler, Pharm.D., MBA, BCIDP